openmod-tracker/resolve/docs/source/World of Scenario Tool/index.md

 ![Example of Cover Sheet Settings in Scenario Tool](_images/d790f357cf18ca01a6aa21c77ec04962.png)

-Figure 01 Example of Cover Sheet Settings in Scenario Tool
+Example of Cover Sheet Settings in Scenario Tool

 With this, the initial set-up phase of the Scenario tool should be completed, and the user should be able to make changes/updates to the scenario tool and run cases.